-It’s hard to believe that six months have passed since we officially launched The Carrolup Story website on the 10th November 2018, the 85th birthday of Noelene White, daughter of Carrolup School teachers Noel and Lily White.
+It’s hard to believe that six months have passed since John and I officially launched The Carrolup Story website on the 10th November 2018, the 85th birthday of Noelene White, daughter of Carrolup School teachers Noel and Lily White.

 Looking back, we feel that we’ve achieved a good deal of what we had planned for these first six months.
 An initial major aim with the website, which is the first stage of development of our Storytelling, Education and Healing Resource, has been to introduce our audience to the story of the Aboriginal child artists.
 Since we aim to use this story to facilitate the healing of trauma and its consequences (mental health problems, addiction, etc), we have also been providing content about trauma and the healing of trauma.

 We never planned to attract large numbers of people to the website during this early period.
 To do so would have needed a great deal of effort working on publicity for the website, organising social media initiatives, and potentially responding to a lot of communications from our audience.